-Data from Pharmawand - Curated by Marshall Pearce - Date added 21 April 2017
+Data from Pharmawand - Curated by EPG Health - Date added 21 April 2017

 Novartis announced the publication of a study conducted by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH) demonstrating that 58% of patients with treatment-naïve severe aplastic anemia (SAA) achieved complete response at six months when treated with eltrombopag at the initiation of and concurrently with standard immunosuppressive treatment.

 The study evaluated three sequential treatment groups, or cohorts.
 Cohort 3 added eltrombopag at the initiation of immunosuppressive therapy and showed a higher complete response rate than cohorts 1 and 2, where eltrombopag was initiated on day 14.
 The data is published in the latest issue of The New England Journal of Medicine.
 SAA is a rare and serious blood disorder in which a patient's bone marrow fails to make enough red blood cells, white blood cells and platelets.
 As a result, people living with SAA may experience debilitating symptoms and complications, such as fatigue, trouble breathing, recurring infections and abnormal bruising or bleeding that can limit their daily activities.
 The current standard of care includes immunosuppressive therapy (IST) or hematopoietic stem cell transplantation.
 However, one-quarter to one-third of patients will not respond to IST and 30-40% of responders will relapse, causing symptoms to return.